Geranium ‘Rozanne’ is a variety with one huge advantage: it’s a perennial. It resists freezing while maintaining

 This perennial is among the most abundant flower-bearing geraniums.
 More than anything, it is among those that bloom over the longest period.
 Indeed, the blooming extends from May up to the first fall frost spells.
 It can withstand summer heat.

 Care, heat resistance and water needs are identical to those of Sunpatiens, another great sun-loving flower.

-In a flower bed and also along edges and in rocky ground, geranium Rozanne can serve as excellent ground cover and beautiful garden box items.
+In a flower bed and also along edges and in rocky ground, geranium Rozanne can serve as excellent ground cover (like the Patricia geranium) and beautiful garden box items.

 History of Geranium Rozanne